Charlottenhof

 How long should I spend visiting?

-A visit to Charlottenhof typically takes about two hours to fully appreciate the exhibits and historical narratives.
+A visit to Charlottenhof typically takes about one to two hours, allowing you to explore the architectural features and surrounding landscape.

 Is photography allowed?